jissatsu/xkira-scan/README.md

 # xkira-scan
-xkira-scan is a port scanning module
+xkira-scan is a SYN / ICMP scanning module